Back

 Upon completion of this course, participants will:

-• Identify garden-based learning benefits and successful school garden programs and determine how learning theory can be put into practice.
+• Identify garden-based learning benefits and successful school garden programs and how learning theory is put into practice.

-• Identify program needs and cross-curricular connections, teaching strategies and challenges for curriculum integration.
+• Analyze program needs and cross-curricular connections, teaching strategies and challenges for curriculum integration.

-• Cultivate practical lessons and activities that connect to core content areas including art, music, health, nutrition and technology.
+• Cultivate practical lessons and activities that connect to core content areas including art, music, health, nutrition, technology and more.

-• Develop project-based lessons that fulfill educational goals and focus on garden-based learning principles and learner-centered assessment.
+• Construct project-based lessons that fulfill educational goals and focus on garden-based learning principles and learner-centered assessment.

-• Build a toolbox of resources and develop a portfolio of lesson plans and multi-disciplinary units to enrich a classroom or youth program.
+• Assemble and present a portfolio of lesson plans, multi-disciplinary units, and authentic assessment that will enrich a classroom and/or youth program.

 This course focuses on the methods and teaching strategies of garden-based learning (GBL) and provides the tools and resources that classroom teachers and extension educators need to create engaging and rewarding school gardening programs.
 This course is perfect for teachers and educators who want a better understanding of how to organize and implement a successful program that enriches their lesson planning and fits into their busy school day.